|

 bobble cable stitch

-If you enjoyed the tutorial, I’d love to see your converted cables on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making this tutorial, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

 Happy Knitting!